Eric Hacker: New York Yankees organization

-Drafted by the New York Yankees in the 23rd round of the 2002 Major League Baseball draft, Hacker began his career with the GCL Yankees of the rookie-level Gulf Coast League.
+Drafted by the New York Yankees in the 23rd round, with the 696th overall selection, of the 2002 Major League Baseball draft, Hacker began his career with the GCL Yankees of the rookie-level Gulf Coast League.
 He appeared in three games with them in 2002.
-In 2003, he appeared in seven games (five starts) with them, posting a 3–2 record, a 2.86 earned run average (ERA), 26 strikeouts, and seven walks in 28 1/3 innings pitched.
-He also pitched with the Staten Island Yankees of the Class A short-season New York–Penn League, where he had no record and an ERA of 1.00 in two starts.
+In 2003, Hacker appeared in seven games (five starts) with the team, posting a 3–2 record, a 2.86 earned run average (ERA), 26 strikeouts, and seven walks in 28 1/3 innings pitched.
+He also pitched with the Staten Island Yankees of the Single-A short-season New York–Penn League, where he had no record and an ERA of 1.00 in two starts.
 He underwent Tommy John surgery in 2004 and missed the entire season.
 During his time with the GCL Yankees, he was roommates with Brandon Weeden.
 The two still correspond.

-In 2005, Hacker pitched for the Charleston RiverDogs of the Class A South Atlantic League and was named to the league's All-Star game.
+In 2005, Hacker pitched for the Charleston RiverDogs of the Single-A South Atlantic League and was named to the league's All-Star game.
 On July 2, he threw eight shutout innings in a 1–0 victory over the Rome Braves.
-However, he was placed on the disabled list the next day and missed the rest of the season with right shoulder inflammation.
+However, Hacker was placed on the disabled list the next day and missed the rest of the season with right shoulder inflammation.
 In 10 starts, Hacker had a 5–2 record, a 1.60 ERA, 40 strikeouts, 14 walks, and one complete game in 62 innings pitched.
 Hacker missed the entire 2006 season after undergoing right shoulder surgery.